Cardiovascular Medicine Fellowship

 Facilities and Resources

-The primary training site, St. Elizabeth’s Medical Center, is a modern facility where the vast majority of the educational program is accomplished.
-The facility includes inpatient and ambulatory care, and clinical and research laboratory resources.
+The primary training site, Steward St. Elizabeth’s Medical Center, is a modern facility where the vast majority of the educational program is accomplished.
+The facility includes inpatient and ambulatory care, along with clinical and research laboratory resources.
 There are state-of-the-art cardiac catheterization laboratories for cardiac hemodynamics, angiography, percutaneous coronary and other interventions; cardiac electrophysiology and pacing laboratories for invasive and non-invasive electrophysiologic studies and implantation of anti-arrhythmia devices; and specific laboratories that provide resources for electrocardiography, ambulatory electrocardiographic recording, exercise testing, echocardiography (including stress and transesophageal studies), and radionuclide techniques.
 Other hospital resources include facilities for assessment of peripheral vascular disease and pulmonary physiology.
 Critical care units include a cardiac care unit, medical intensive care unit and a cardiac surgery intensive care unit.
 There is an active cardiac surgery program at the primary training site.
 The patient database is computerized.
 Fellows have ample private space and computer work stations to access, analyze and input pertinent patient data.
-A well-stocked medical library that can be accessed round-the-clock exists at the premises.
 Fellows also have access to online journal databases at the Tufts University School of Medicine Health Sciences Library.
-On-call sleeping quarters are provided along with an exercise and recreational area.
-To obtain necessary exposure to congenital heart diseases, fellows rotate with Richard R. Liberthson, MD, at the Massachusetts General Hospital.
+To obtain necessary exposure to advanced heart failure, fellows rotate at Tufts Medical Center.